pcafrica/focus-beamertheme/README.md

 A presentation theme for LaTeX Beamer that aims at a clean and minimalist design, so to minimize distractions and put the focus directly on the content.

-Requires the package [PGF/TikZ](https://www.ctan.org/pkg/pgf) to be installed in your LaTeX distribution.
+Requires the packages [appendixnumberbeamer](https://ctan.org/pkg/appendixnumberbeamer), [fira](https://ctan.org/pkg/fira) and [PGF/TikZ](https://ctan.org/pkg/pgf) to be installed in your LaTeX distribution.

 Demo
 ----